donaldRwilliams/GGMncv/README.md

 ![](man/figures/pen_func.png)

-Note that the penalty provides a “smooth” function that ranges from *L*<sub>0</sub> (best subsets) and *L*<sub>1</sub> (lasso) regularization (lasso).
+Note that (1) the penalty provides a “smooth” function that ranges from *L*<sub>0</sub> (best subsets) and *L*<sub>1</sub> (lasso) regularization (lasso); and (2) the penalty “tapers” off for larger effects.

 ### Computation